twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 | To understand them with practice is called patipatti—direct knowledge.
 |
 | This is the liberation from saṁsāra:
-| It’s called pativeda—realization of Nibbāna, the ending of dukkha.
+| It's called pativeda—realization of Nibbāna, the ending of dukkha.
 All these 3 stages are also can be described as follow.
 |
 | With full understanding – pariññā:
 | Learn by heart is ñāta pariññā—full understanding by study.